 There are really only 4 ways to get to Downtown Las Vegas from the Strip.
 They include:

 - Driving (either your own vehicle or a rental)

 If you drove your own car to Las Vegas, or if you have a rental, then driving is obviously going to be your first option.
 However, it should be noted that while driving is convenient, parking can be hard to find in Downtown Las Vegas.
 I encountered this issue my first time visiting Fremont Street, and it was a huge headache.

 If you do plan on driving, then check out the Downtown Las Vegas parking guide.
 I mapped out all of the garages in the area, and listed out their daily rates.
 Knowing where to park beforehand will make your life a whole lot easier.
-Plus, there a few ways to guarantee free parking.
+Plus, there are a few ways to guarantee free parking.

 Rideshare Apps and Taxis

-The second best option behind driving yourself is taking an Uber or Lyft.
+The second-best option behind driving yourself is taking an Uber or Lyft.
 A ride from the Strip to Fremont Street will only cost you about $15.
 You can get dropped off at whatever casino you want and won’t have to worry about parking.

 I recommend ridesharing apps over taxis.
 They are going to be less expensive (about $5-$10 cheaper), and the wait times are going to be exactly the same.
 There are more Uber/Lyft drivers in Las Vegas than taxi drivers, so finding a ride quickly isn’t an issue.